CodyNguyen2424/CS-4347-Project/README.md

 ## 📄 License

 This project is for educational purposes as part of CS 4347.
+All rights reserved.

+## Technology Stack

+- Python 3.14
+- Flask 3.0.0
+- Werkzeug 3.0.0
+- SQLite 3.42.0

 ## 👥 Credits

-Developed for CS 4347 - Database Systems
+Developed for CS 4347 - Database Systems Team Hellium